The New Hampshire Chicken is a hardy, yet friendly bird that closely resembles the Rhode Island Red.

 He chose the strains of Rhode Island Red hens that met these criteria.

 This ultimately led to the official establishment of New Hampshire Reds or New Hampshire chickens!

 It was during the next period of war in America that this chicken breed really made its mark.

 Because the Hampshire breed provided excellent meat production at the time, breeders could keep up with the demand and give many families a quality source of protein.

-Along with their table fare, they became popular at the Chicken of Tomorrow contests which, as a side note, also played an important part in expanding the broiler industry.
+Along with their table fare, the New Hampshire Red became popular at the Chicken of Tomorrow contests which, as a side note, also played an important part in expanding the broiler industry.

 DID YOU KNOW